mingness/pr05-simplify-workflows/JOURNAL.md

 # Project Diary

+### Week 6-7 (August 5 - 18, 2024)

+We started planning and designing the [adding contribution workflow](Adding_contribution_workflow_notes.md).
+The next steps will be to create a new test repo, with a newly configured database file.
+This will be the source of truth, from which the files needed by the contributions manager and website can be built.
+The idea is then in the future, these consumers could also be refactored to interact with the database file directly.
+Changes to this database file will be made via a pull request.
+To make this setup friendly to users, we would like to format the database file as a list of yaml objects (so that it is human readable), and initiate the pull request with an issue form.

+I've also worked on adding support for MkDocs in the library template repository.
+There is a starter website, and a Github workflow that deploys the website as a Github Pages project website.
+Feedback from Stef and Raphaël are to provide a reduced complexity how to, and a separate location for more detailed information, and to take out any requirement for installing Python.

 ### Week 5 (July 29 - August 4, 2024)

 Work continued to develop the library template further.
 Katsuya Endoh, one of the developers of the library templates used as a model, has been an active contributor.
 The template now builds a jar, builds javadocs, assembles the release artifact to a zip, creates also a pdex file (zip file with different extension), and it has a release workflow.
 Further work includes integrating mkdocs builds, for easy documentation development, and automatic release to Github Pages.
 There are also a few bits to tidy in the template.